 Hunching over laptops and smartphones for hours on end does your back no favors.
-In fact, it’s one of the biggest — and most important — muscle groups we’re guilty of ignoring.
+In fact, it’s one of the biggest — and most important — muscle groups we’re guilty of ignoring in our workouts.
 And the issue isn’t just aesthetics (though a toned back can help you look better in that suit or strapless dress).
 “Back strengthening exercises are crucial to maintaining functional movement and preventing back injuries for all populations,” says Matthew Wert, M.D., an Orthopedic Surgeon and Director of Sports Medicine at New York Methodist Hospital.

 The 5 Best Bodyweight Back Exercises

 How to: Position yourself facedown on the ground with arms at your sides and palms facing down.
 Peel your shoulders and hands a few inches off the ground by pinching your scapulae together and engaging your lats and rhomboids in your mid-back (a).
 Keeping your head facing down, in a slow, controlled motion, bring your arms up past your shoulders and up to your ears until your thumbs meet directly above your head (b).
 Then, bring your arms back to the starting position.
 The key here is keeping the arms straight and elbows locked through the entire movement to engage your lats and shoulders (c).
 Repeat for 3 sets of 5 reps, with 30-60 seconds of rest between sets.

 Beginner modification: Move the arms only halfway so that they are even with your shoulders.
 Then return to the original starting position.

 2. Dolphin Kick